DanielGilchrist/tanda_cli/README.md

 	balance             Check your leave balances
-	regular_hours       View or set your regular hours current_user        View the current user, list available users or set the current user time_zone           See or set the current time zone refetch_token       Refetch token for the current environment refetch_users       Refetch users from the API and save to config mode                Set the mode to run commands in (production/staging/custom <url>)
+	regular_hours       View or set your regular hours current_user        View the current user, list available users or set the current user refetch_token       Refetch token for the current environment refetch_users       Refetch users from the API and save to config mode                Set the mode to run commands in (production/staging/custom <url>)